DashBookProject/Plotly-Dash/Bonus-Content/Components/buttons.md

 # Plotly Dash Button Components

-Welcome to the bonus content of "The Book of Dash".
+### Welcome to the bonus content of "The Book of Dash".  :hugs:

 Here you will find additional examples of Plotly Dash components, layouts and style.
 To learn more about making dashboards with Plotly Dash, and how to buy your copy of "The Book of Dash", please see the reference section at the bottom of this article.

-A Button is an element a user can click on to take action in an app such as submit a form or generate a report.
-This article will show the `html.Button` component from Plotly, and easy ways to style a button using the `dbc.Button` from the `dash-bootstrap-components` library or the `dmc.Button` from the `dash-mantine-components` library.
+This article will focus on the `html.Button` component from Plotly, and easy ways to style a button using the `dbc.Button` from the `dash-bootstrap-components` library or the `dmc.Button` from the `dash-mantine-components` library.

-We will show you how to make the button interactive with callbacks, but first we will focus on the style.
+A Button is an element a user can click on to take action in an app such as submit a form or generate a report.We will show you how to make the button interactive with callbacks, but first we will focus on the style.

 ## Plotly Dash html.Button